Commodity Options

 With a currency option, you get the right but not the obligation to exchange two currencies at a predetermined rate at a certain date in the future.
 Effectively, that includes both a call option and a put option, as you have the right to sell a currency and the right to buy another currency.

 They can be used by financial houses, banks and corporations to hedge against adverse currency moves for a future transaction.
 As opposed to a futures contract, if the currency moves in favor of them, the business can benefit from it rather than being stuck with the rate they agreed.
-The disadvantage is the cost of the option.
+To offset this, the business will have had to pay the cost of the option which gives them this guarantee.